Supplements and Medicines — Drug Interactions You Should Know About

 Iron is one of the most problematic supplements when it comes to interactions:

-• Iron + levothyroxine — iron reduces levothyroxine absorption by 30-50%.
-Patients with hypothyroidism should maintain a minimum 4-hour gap
+- Iron + levothyroxine — iron reduces levothyroxine absorption by 30-50%.
+Patients with hypothyroidism should leave at least a 4-hour gap

-• Iron + antacids and proton pump inhibitors (omeprazole) — these drugs reduce stomach acidity, and iron requires an acidic environment for absorption
+- Iron + antacids and proton pump inhibitors (omeprazole) — these medicines reduce stomach acidity, and iron requires an acidic environment for absorption

-• Iron + levodopa (Parkinson’s disease drug) — iron reduces levodopa absorption, which can worsen symptom control
+- Iron + levodopa (medicine for Parkinson’s disease) — iron reduces levodopa absorption, which can worsen symptom control

 Tip: Iron is best taken on an empty stomach with vitamin C (which improves absorption).
-All other medicines — at least 2 hours later.
+Take all other medicines at least 2 hours later.

 Omega-3 (EPA and DHA fatty acids)